Downloading and setuping the Blueprint input data.

 QGIS Classifier - Parsing Section

-In the parsing section, you will let NDunes know what QGIS files you have imported and how you want to exploit them.
-Contrary to Open Street Map objects, a QGIS object can represent anything the QGIS user had in mind.
+In the parsing section, you will let NDunes know what GIS files you have imported and how you want to exploit them.
+Contrary to Open Street Map objects, a GIS object can represent anything the GIS user had in mind, as there is no semantic classification.
 So NDunes does not know if a particular polygon is a lake or a forest or a sidewalk, etc.

 Note:

-What is the Class name property ?
+What is the Attribute/Property string ?
 Your QGIS objects have a set of attributes called "properties".
-Any given property can be used for parsing as long as it is of type String in QGIS.
-The property you chose for "class name" will determine how the blueprint classes will gather objects.
-Two objects that have the same value for the chosen "Class name" property will end up in the same class in the blueprint, which means they will be generated with the same templates in 3D in NDunes.
+Any given attribute/property can be used for parsing as long as it is of type String in QGIS.
+The property you chose for the "Attribute/Propery" string will determine how the blueprint classes will group objects together.
+Two objects that have the same value for the chosen "Attribute/Property" string will end up in the same group in the blueprint, which means they will be generated with the same templates in 3D in NDunes.

-Once every source file and "class name" property are set, you can hit the Parse files button.
+Once every source file and "Attribute/Property" strings is set, you can hit the Parse files button.
 The section below will then fill with all the classes found in your QGIS files.

 QGIS Classifier - Conversion Section

-Once you have chosen the NDunes conversion type for every QGIS object groups, clic OK and the blueprint classes will be updated instantly.
-They will appear in purple color on top of OSM objects.
+Once you have chosen the NDunes conversion type for every GIS object groups, clic OK and the blueprint classes will be updated instantly.
+The CUSTOM shapes will appear in purple color on top of other objects, that have colors depending on what they represent.

 Note: